rparent/django-lock-tokens/README.rst

 where ``rest_api_base_url`` is an optional parameter to specify the base path of the REST API as you defined it in your ``urls.py``.
 If you included the REST API urls as described in section 1, then you do not need to specify that parameter.

-Adding those lines in your template will make a variable named ``LockTokens`` available in the javascript scope.
+Adding those lines in your template will make a variable named ``LockTokens`` available in the javascript scope, and emit a ``lock_tokens.clientready`` event when it is available.
 This object has the following methods (parameters are self-describing):

 ``LockTokens.lock(app_label, model, object_id, callback)``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^